ADiP: Adaptive-Precision Systolic Array for Matrix Multiplication Acceleration: Introduction

 \IEEEPARstart{T}{ransformers} have emerged as the backbone of numerous state-of-the-art systems in natural language processing, computer vision, and multimodal learning, owing to their scalability and capacity for capturing long-range dependencies \cite{vaswani2017attention}.
 Their effective and scalable architectures have enabled the development of large language models (LLMs) that demonstrate noticeable capabilities in text generation, reasoning, and few-shot learning \cite{minaee2024largelanguagemodelssurvey, raiaan2024review}.
 However, this progress comes with substantial challenges.
 The rapid scaling of model size from millions to hundreds of billions parameters has increased the memory requirements, leading to considerable computational costs during both training and inference \cite{naveed2025comprehensive, kim2023full}.
 The deployment of Transformers, particularly for edge and real-time applications, is constrained by high per-token latency and energy overheads, owing to dense matrix multiplications and memory bottlenecks.
 These constraints have prompted a surge in research on efficient model execution through compression, quantization, and hardware-aware design.

-Quantization has become a pivotal strategy for reducing the inference cost of Transformers and LLMs, enabling deployment in memory-constrained and latency-sensitive applications.
+Quantization has become a pivotal strategy for reducing the inference cost of Transformers and LLMs (Transformer-based models), enabling deployment in memory-constrained and latency-sensitive applications.
 Two primary approaches allow models to operate at reduced bit-widths while preserving accuracy: quantization-aware training (QAT) and post-training quantization (PTQ) \cite{jacob2018quantization, tang2024survey}.
 PTQ offers simplicity and speed by calibrating pre-trained weights, while QAT integrates quantization into the training loop, often yielding superior robustness under aggressive compression.
 Hugging Face supports these workflows through frameworks such as Optimum for 8-bit QAT/PTQ pipelines \cite{huggingface2023quant}, while BitsAndBytes extends support to 4-bit and 8-bit inference via QLoRA \cite{dettmers2023qlora}.
 For lower-bit inference, AutoGPTQ provides highly optimized GPTQ quantization with 2-bit and 4-bit support for hardware-aware deployment \cite{frantar2022gptq}.
-Moreover, recent models such as BitNet demonstrate the feasibility of 1-bit and ternary Transformers, achieving high performance with drastically reduced compute demands compared to conventional full-precision models \cite{diao2023bitnet}.
-Additionally, DeepSeek LLM combines scalable training with architectural optimizations and quantization-aware methods to achieve 4-bit and 8-bit precisions \cite{deepseek2024scaling}.
-Compared to conventional models based on FP16 or FP32, DeepSeek achieves comparable performance at significantly lower memory and inference costs, allowing hardware deployment with up to 60\% reduction in precision requirements.
+Moreover, recent models such as BitNet demonstrate the feasibility of 1-bit and ternary models, achieving high performance with drastically reduced compute demands compared to conventional full-precision models \cite{diao2023bitnet}.
+Additionally, DeepSeek LLM combines architectural optimizations with reduced precision achieving significantly lower memory and inference costs \cite{liu2024deepseek}.
 Together, these tools and models showcase the growing maturity of quantization as a foundational technique for sustainable Transformers and LLMs deployment.